 An investment into a SICAR is restricted to “well-informed” investors.
 This term comprises:

-- and other investors who confirm in writing that they adhere to the status of “well-informed” investors and who either (i) invest a minimum of EUR 125,000 or (ii) have been assessed by a credit institution, an investment firm or a management company which certifies the investors’ ability to understand the risks associated with investing in the SIF.
+* Other investors are those who confirm in writing that they adhere to the status of “well-informed” investors and who either (i) invest a minimum of EUR 125,000 or (ii) have been assessed by a credit institution, an investment firm or a management company which certifies the investors’ ability to understand the risks associated with investing in the SICAR

 SICARs may only invest directly or indirectly in securities that represent risk capital.
 Risk capital consists mainly of high risk investments made in view of their launch, development or listing on a stock exchange.
 The SICAR may also marginally hold financial derivative instruments on an exceptional basis.
 Temporary investment in other assets is allowed pending they qualify as investment in risk capital.

-A SICAR may take one of five possible legal forms:
+A SICAR may take one of six possible legal forms:

 These different entities may be set up as a single fund or as an umbrella fund consisting of multiple compartments, each with a different investment policy.
 The fund and compartments may have an unlimited number of share classes, depending on the needs of the investors to whom the fund is distributed.